TL;DR

 However, studies indicate that employers are yet to begin treating AI knowledge as a priority when it comes to recruitment.

-We spoke to AI experts at several top business schools, including Dartmouth College's Tuck School of Business, The Wharton School, and Carnegie Mellon University's Tepper School of Business to find out how AI will affect MBA jobs.
+We spoke to AI experts at several top business schools, including Dartmouth College's Tuck School of Business, The Wharton School, and Carnegie Mellon University's Tepper School of Business to find out how AI will affect MBA careers.
 Here’s what they said.

 Managerial roles will change

-“Right now, we anticipate that AI will have the biggest impact on early career and entry-level roles that our students will oversee in more managerial positions,” says Joe Hall, senior associate dean for teaching and learning at the Tuck School of Business at Dartmouth.
+“Right now, we anticipate that AI will have the biggest impact on early career and entry-level roles that our students will oversee in more managerial positions,” explains Joe Hall, senior associate dean for teaching and learning at the Tuck School of Business at Dartmouth.

 However, this does mean that managers must know how to manage changes in subordinates’ roles and understand how AI tools work.